AI Roadmap for Banking

 9.4 Prioritization Framework: Selecting the Right Use Cases

 A balanced portfolio includes quick wins that build momentum, strategic bets that address high-value opportunities, and foundational investments that enable future scale.
-The exact mix depends on institutional context, but most successful programs allocate roughly 30% of effort to near-term value delivery, 50% to scaling proven capabilities, and 20% to exploring emerging opportunities.
+Most successful programs allocate roughly 30% of effort to near-term value delivery, 50% to scaling proven capabilities, and 20% to exploring emerging opportunities.

-AI in banking is no longer a question of experimentation; it is a question of execution.
-Predictive AI has already proven its value across risk, fraud, and customer analytics.
+AI in banking is no longer a question of experimentation—it is a question of execution.
+Predictive AI has proven its value across risk, fraud, and customer analytics.
 Generative AI extends these capabilities by interpreting unstructured information, accelerating decisions, and reducing operational friction.
-The opportunity lies not in choosing between them, but in integrating both within the same business workflows.
+Agentic AI represents the next stage—where AI systems move from augmenting human judgment to executing work autonomously within governed boundaries.
+The opportunity lies not in choosing between these capabilities, but in integrating them within the same business workflows.

 Architecture is the decisive factor.
 A shared data foundation, disciplined model lifecycle management, secure integration patterns, and embedded governance turn AI from a collection of tools into an enterprise capability.
 Institutions that treat architecture as a first-class element of their AI roadmap position themselves to scale responsibly, adapt as technology evolves, and deliver durable business value.

-In the end, competitive advantage will not come from adopting the latest model first, but from building the foundations that allow AI—predictive and generative alike—to be applied consistently, safely, and at scale across the bank.
+Competitive advantage will not come from adopting the latest model first, but from building the foundations that allow AI—predictive and generative alike—to be applied consistently, safely, and at scale.